– What’s the average age of the campers?

 – We pride ourselves on having the most experienced, excellent and enthusiastic coaching crew on the glacier with a mix of top pros, Olympians, World Cup skiers as well as veteran coaches/competitors and young guns who are currently ripping on the circuit.
 Our coaching is very hands-on, one-on-one, rather than just having coaches ‘post-up’ – you’ve paid to improve your skiing and our goal is to teach you quickly and safely.

-– We offer a complete all-inclusive package, with a full daily program including ALL meals (all you can eat breakfast and lunch, juicebreak snack on-hill and a full evening meal), so that once you’re at camp you don’t have to worry about what or where to cheap champix online, eat!
+– We offer a complete all-inclusive package, with a full daily program including ALL meals (all you can eat breakfast and lunch, juice break snack on-hill and a full evening meal), so that once you’re at camp you don’t have to worry about what, where or when to eat!

 – We offer in-depth daily video review to give you real one-on-one feedback with your coach.
 You get to keep this record of your individual progress along with coaches’ comments, as well as a camp slide show.

-– We also offer expert water ramp instruction from CFSA qualified instructors, as well as daily trampoline training with a qualified coach.
+– We also offer expert water ramp instruction from Freestyle Canada qualified instructors, as well as daily trampoline training with a qualified coach.

 – We offer a ‘Competitive program’ to give specialized advice/coaching to those skiers who are serious about improving their competitive skiing.
 We also offer special team deals to help coach both team skiers and their coaches – contact us for details.